FirebirdSQL/firebird-testcontainers-java/devdoc/deploy.md

 mvn clean deploy -P release
 ```

-For snapshots we can forego signing and generating javadoc + sources using:
+For snapshots, we can forego signing and generating javadoc + sources using:

 ```
 mvn clean deploy